Is your grip failing on deadlifts? You’re not alone; many people have this issue when they start deadlifting heavy.

 The grip you would normally use is called double overhand.
 Both hands are pronated.

-Often this grip fails when the weight gets heavy.
+Often this grip fails on deadlifts when the weight gets heavy.
 Usually one hand fails before the other, as one side is stronger than the other.

 For this reason, most lifters switch to a mixed grip, or alternate grip, when their overhand grip has run out.
 The mixed grip is when you keep your stronger hand in the overhand grip (pronated) but put your weaker hand in an underhand grip (supinated).